risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Elites/Ramp-Preview-in-Editor.md

 <img width="481" height="121" alt="image" src="https://github.com/user-attachments/assets/23d45d20-1d3e-4461-8d6a-67d4b4b3cde5" />

 Now you can press Play, wait for it to load and you will have a working elite ramp preview in Editor.
-You can live edit the gradient in the component and it will reflect changes in real time.
+You can live edit the gradient in the asset and it will reflect changes in real time.

 <img width="910" height="512" alt="2026-05-25 13-47-59- 00 02 190-00 15 840" src="https://github.com/user-attachments/assets/9db4821b-d188-43c3-a085-f2b89871c52b" />